 4. Complete Small Micro-Tasks

-Completing micro-tasks is an online job that’s about as accessible as they come.
-Whether you have work experience or not, almost anybody with a computer and some basic skills is capable of this kind of work.
+Completing micro-tasks is a work at home job that’s about as accessible as they come.
+Whether you have work experience or not, almost anybody with a computer and some basic skills can do this work.

 A micro job is a small task a gig worker completes for a company.
 The typical micro job includes photo tagging and captioning, surveys, keyword searches, data entry, and short editing.
 Although not very lucrative, micro-tasks are incredibly flexible, and you can complete them from home, or anywhere in the world.